leon-thomm/ryvencore-qt/docs/index.md

 ## Resources

 May I also point to the [website of the Ryven project](https://ryven.org) if you haven't been there already.
-And there's a small [YouTube channel](https://www.youtube.com/channel/UCfpqNAOXv35bj_j_E_OyR_A), tutorials and stuff are planned.
+And there's a small [YouTube channel](https://www.youtube.com/channel/UCfpqNAOXv35bj_j_E_OyR_A).